esitarski/CrossMgr/helptxt/Menu-Web.md

 ## QR Code Share Page
 Opens a browser and loads the CrossMgr web QR Code Share page.

-Publish this to allow people to connect to real-time results.
+Publish this to allow people to connect to real-time results or the TTCountDown page.
 Print this out and post it at the race.
 This will allow people to easily access the real-time results.

 ## Controlling Results Web Page